 Forget Paris is a rom-com that wanted to be different, and it did, but lost being fast enough, and comic enough in the way.
 The problem is bigger, putting in mind the powerful potential, and the names involved.
 It's entertaining and meaningful, which's great combination apart.
 Though, it needed more craft to be great movie altogether.

 Finally, wouldn't it eat you to not seeing Crystal in movies that deserve his talent, and utilize it to the max?
-In a long 40 years career, from the last 1970s to the late 2010s, I see that his closest movie to reach that rank is (City Slickers - 1991)!
+In a long 40 years career, from the late 1970s to the late 2010s, I see that his closest movie to reach that rank is (City Slickers - 1991)!

 May God forgive George Lucas for Star Wars (1977).
 Its success led to such a huge wave of follow-ups, imitators, and wannabes, from America and out of it, written directly to cinema or based on old work, good or miserably bad!